donmacfoy/donmacfoy.github.io/_posts/2020-07-10-ames-house-price-predictions.md

 ## Exploratory Data Analysis

-### Analyzing the Distribution of the Target Variable

 ![png](https://raw.githubusercontent.com/donmacfoy/donmacfoy.github.io/master/images/projects/ames-house-price-predictions/output_17_0.png)

 The mean sale price is \$180,921 and the median sale price is \$163,000.
 The distribution of the sale prices is skewed to the right.
 A logarithmic transformation can be used to make the sale prices more normally distributed prior to modeling.

-### Identifying Statistically Significant Features